 Why have reference collections?

 Museum collections hold reference specimens called ‘type’ specimens.
-These are the physical specimen of a new species as nominated by the author at the time of publication of the original description.
+These are the physical specimen5 of a new species as nominated by the author at the time of publication of the original description.
 Type specimens are important as they provide a reference point for the future if there are questions about the species.

 Schools working with Ahi Pepe MothNet also make reference collections.
 The collections make it easier for the students to identify the different moth species in their local area.
 Students can use their collections to identify moth species, make comparisons between species and keep track of species diversity.